frconor-ebook/meditations/_posts/2025-02-10-the-mother-of-fair-love.md

 feet.
 Her name goes straight to our heart, teaches us new things, how to begin again.

-She\'s the Lady of the Sweet Name, as St. Josemaría liked to call her.
+She\'s "the Lady of the Sweet Name," as St. Josemaría liked to call her (Josemaría Escrivá, *Christ Is Passing By*, Point 142; Holy Rosary, *First Joyful Mystery*).
 Our sweetness and our hope.

 The Mother of Fair Love has something to say to us in all the situations of our life.
-The Catechism of the Catholic Church says that she\'s the model of all the virtues.
+The *Catechism of the Catholic Church* says that she\'s the model of all the virtues (*cf*. *Catechism*, Point 829; Vatican II, *Lumen gentium*, Point 65, November 21, 1964).

 When we need to put more industriousness into something, or more charity, or more faith, or more hope, or more punctuality, or more order, or more silence, or whatever, we can turn to Our Lady, and she will teach us how to do all of these things.

-St. John Paul says the history of fair love begins in her, with this woman who radiates divine goodness and the beauty of a life given to Our Lord.
+St. John Paul says the history of fair love begins in her (*cf*.
+John Paul II, *Letter to Families*, *Gratissimam sane*, Point 20, February 2, 1994), with this woman who radiates divine goodness and the beauty of a life given to Our Lord.

 We learn to love God and to love souls in and through Our Lady.
 Our love becomes enriched and embellished by hers.
 She shows a great sensitivity and refinement in all the things she does.

 She goes to her Son at Cana and says, \"They have no wine" (John 2:3).
-Our Lady doesn\'t play the heavy with her Son.
+Our Lady doesn\'t come the heavy with her Son.
 She doesn\'t say, 'Look, I am your mother.
 I\'ve never asked you for anything in your life, so you better listen to me this time.
 You better do what I tell you, otherwise there\'s going to be trouble.'